 The United States Department of Education recognizes non-governmental agencies that focus on regional or national accreditation.
 These agencies determine standards that ensure accredited colleges are providing a quality education.
 Colleges and universities request an evaluation from these agencies and, if they meet the criteria, those schools become accredited.
 West Virginia schools such as WVU and WVU Tech are accredited by the Higher Learning Commission.

 In addition to institutional accreditation, there are specialized agencies that accredit specific programs.
-At WVU Tech, engineering and engineering technology programs are separately accredited by ABET while the Commission on Collegiate Nursing Education specifically accredits the school’s nursing programs.
+At WVU Tech, engineering programs are separately accredited by ABET while the Commission on Collegiate Nursing Education specifically accredits the school’s nursing programs.

 Selecting an accredited program ensures that students receive quality instruction, can transfer credits between schools and can get the financial aid they need.